 www.thetrainline.com connects to both the SBB (Swiss) and SNCF (French) ticketing systems so can seamlessly ticket a journey from anywhere in Switzerland to Mulhouse Colmar or Strasbourg.
 You print your own ticket or can show them on your phone.

-Booking for the Basel-Strasbourg trains opens up to 4 months ahead.
-Booking for Swiss domestic trains opens 60 days ahead.
+Booking for Basel-Strasbourg trains opens up to 4 months ahead.
+Booking for Swiss domestic trains opens up to 6 months ahead.

 Tip: If your trip includes a Swiss domestic component, wait until 60 days or less before booking, if you look too far ahead you will only see unnecessarily long 2-change journeys via Germany (as German through tickets to Switzerland go on sale 6 months ahead).
 Don't be impatient, there is no need to book more than 2 months ahead!